-In a recent British Council Student Insight Survey (2012) the UK was recognised as having a very multicultural society, with this factor being seen as contributing the most to the country's overall safety.
-Following this was the awareness that, for most part, people in the UK do not carry guns and that the country has good medical care, closely following this were the low crime rate and shared language, and finally a high police presence.
+In a recent British Council student insight survey (October 2012), the UK was recognised as having a very multicultural society, which was seen as having the largest contribution to the country's overall safety.
+This factor was followed by an awareness that, for the most part, people in the UK do not carry guns and that the country has good medical care.
+Also mentioned were the low crime rate, shared language and a high police presence.